Tang Wensheng

 Tang Wensheng (唐闻生; born 1943) is an American-born Chinese diplomat.
 She played an important role during U.S. President Richard Nixon's historical 1972 visit to the People's Republic of China, serving as Mao Zedong's chief interpreter.

 Early life and career

 Tang Wensheng, also known as Nancy Tang, was born in Brooklyn, New York City, in March 1943.
-Her father, Tang Mingzhao, was a Chinese academic who later served as Under Secretary-General for Political Affairs in the United Nations.
+Her father, Tang Mingzhao, was a Chinese academic had studied in the United States where he held a leadership position within the United States Communist Party during the 1930s, and later in his life served as Under Secretary-General for Political Affairs in the United Nations.
 In the early 1950s, Tang and her family moved to mainland China.
 Upon completing high school, she enrolled at the Beijing Institute of Foreign Languages (today known as the Beijing Foreign Studies University).
 Tang entered diplomatic service for the Chinese Foreign Ministry as an English interpreter.
 She was later recommended by fellow interpreter Ji Chaozhu, a family friend in New York, to be an interpreter for Chairman Mao Zedong and Premier Zhou Enlai of China.